 What research opportunities are there in MLC?

 For our students, research begins in the classroom.
 All upper-level courses in Modern Languages and Cultures introduce undergraduates to scholarly research and prepare them to carry out deeper, more extensive, independent projects.
-In addition, the Major Seminar (CLT 389) course that forms the core for students majoring in all programs in MLC focuses on critical theories, methods of analysis, different intellectual points of view, expository writing, and research.
+In addition, the Research Seminar (CLT 389) course that forms the core for students majoring in all programs in MLC focuses on critical theories, methods of analysis, different intellectual points of view, expository writing, and research.
 One important goal of this course is learning to brainstorm a topic, focus on a thesis, draft a cogent argument, and compose a final research paper.
 Students whose research papers are exceptionally well done are invited to present their work at the annual MLC Undergraduate Research Conference.

 After completing the MLC Major Seminar, majors with strong records of scholarship, as well as linguistic and cultural skills, may be invited by their program faculty to pursue an Honors Thesis their senior year.